 Ideally every year we should all be finding a professional golf club fitter to recommend the perfect clubs for your body-strength and flexibility using the latest technology.
 Unfortunately that is not financially practical for many of us so we make do with the clubs we have.
 As our bodies age, we tend to get weaker and less flexible along with more aches and muscle strains.
 If you want to improve your gamefirst you should consider making some physical adjustments with your existing clubs.

 Very minor adjustment can add distance and consistence.
 Don’t try to make radical changes to your swing on the golf course.
 You could start by taking lessons with a PGA Instructor.
 Understand your weaknesses.
 Create a plan of action for your drives, fairway shots, approach shots and putting.
 Or you may consider purchasing a training aid like GOLFSTR+to help you train for 6 swing fixes with all of your existing clubs.
+In connection, Pclubgolf can serve as your training ground.
 Learn to swing properly with a straight leading arm, a flat leading wrist and lagfor more power and consistency.

 All of your longer clubs (driver to 8 iron) should be swung with a consistent 80 to 85% swing speed.
 For a shorter distance with any club, just chock down and swing at the same speed.
 NEVER swing faster for more distance (UNLESS YOU WANT TO ADD A DUCK HOOK OR SLICE).